Jump to the Recipe

 Since winter has arrived and the temperatures are dropping low, I thought it would be best to share a ginger cookie recipe that will warm us with its spices.

-This ginger cookie recipe is different from gingerbread and the ginger snaps you might be used to – not only does it result in soft, chewy cookies (much like these similar snowflake cookies), but it is also gluten free, so even those with celiac disease can enjoy them!
+This ginger cookie recipe is different from gingerbread and the ginger snaps you might be used to – not only does it result in soft, chewy cookies (much like these big and soft ginger cookies), BUT it is also gluten free, so even those with celiac disease can enjoy them!

 It’s a very simple recipe that can be made in less than 45 minutes from scratch, and the results are simply mouthwatering.

 Serve these sweet treats when your guests are visiting this holiday season, or pack them in little jars and give them as presents.
 Either way, your guests will surely ask you for this amazing recipe!

 The instructions below make 15 large cookies, but you can double or triple the recipe to make more in one batch.
 Just be sure to avoid crowding the cookies on the baking tray and avoid baking too many at a time, so they have ample space to expand.

 Ready make these delightful gluten-free soft ginger cookies at home?
 Let’s head straight to the recipe!

 Cooking by the Numbers…

 Step 1 – Prepare the Mise en Place

 Measure out the ingredients: butter, sugar, eggs, blackstrap molasses, gluten-free flour, ground ginger, cinnamon, nutmeg, salt, and baking powder.